 How does education work at the Center?

 Center for Change has an on-site high school that has been accredited by AdvancED (NWAC) and the SACS Commission on Accreditation and School Improvement since 2004.
 As a result, patients who are in grades 7-12 attend our private, on-site school, Cascade Mountain High School.
 Our credits are accepted by virtually all reputable secondary school systems.

 (visit our Therapies page for more info on Nutrition Therapy)

 Do you accommodate to a vegetarian diet?

+Yes.
 Center for Change can, and does, accept vegetarian patients.
 Important information is obtained pertaining to the vegetarianism, including spiritual or religious beliefs, family history, etc., and then an appropriate dietary plan is formulated.
 We ask all our patients to eat a wide variety of foods and we serve a wide variety of meals, including some with meat products.
 Patients who are deemed appropriate for a vegetarian meal plan can choose not to eat meat and may drink a liquid supplement as a replacement.
-The Center offers a broad variety of meatless meals on our menu and, when the patient advances to the Intuitive Eating level of the program, she can choose not to eat meat and will not be required to drink a liquid supplement as a replacement.
-We also work to understand the spiritual connection to the patient’s dietary preference and help her explore which parts of the vegetarianism might be connected to spiritual beliefs and which parts might be connected to the eating disorder.
+Throughout the treatment process, we work to understand the spiritual connection to the patient’s dietary preference and help the patient explore which parts of the vegetarianism might be connected to spiritual beliefs and which parts might be connected to the eating disorder.

 What types of meals are served?